tlswg/certificate-compression/draft-ietf-tls-certificate-compression.md

 ## Update of the TLS ExtensionType Registry

-Create an entry, compress_server_certificates(TBD), in the existing registry for ExtensionType (defined in [RFC5246]).
+Create an entry, compress_certificates(TBD), in the existing registry for ExtensionType (defined in [RFC5246]).

+## Update of the TLS HandshakeType Registry

+Create an entry, compressed_certificate(TBD), in the existing registry for HandshakeType (defined in [RFC5246]).

 ## Registry for Compression Algorithms